 #5 Get Pre-Qualified for a FHA Mortgage

 As long as you have a credit score above 600, you may be able to find a lender that will work with you.
-An FHA-approved lender will be reimbursed by FHA if you do not pay your mortgage.
+An FHA loan lender will be reimbursed by FHA if you do not pay your mortgage.
 Thus, more bad credit lenders are willing to extend credit to a higher risk person.